yahyagulshan/yahyagulshan.com/content/posts/Upgrading AWS EC2 Server from Ubuntu 16.04 to 18.04.md

 hiddenFromHomePage: true
 ---

+# Safely Upgrading Your AWS EC2 Server 16.04 to Ubuntu 18.04: A Step-by-Step Guidee

-### Before proceeding with the upgrade
+### Before Proceeding with the Upgrade

+* Before embarking on the upgrade journey for your AWS EC2 server, it is crucial to take the necessary precautions to avoid potential data loss.
+Follow these steps diligently to ensure a smooth and secure upgrade process.

+### Step 1: Backup Your Server
 * Before proceeding with the upgrade, ensure that you have taken a backup of your server.
-This is a critical step to prevent data loss in case of any issues during the upgrade.
+This critical step acts as a safety net, protecting your data in case of any unforeseen issues during the upgrade.

-***
+### Upgrading Process
-### Login to the AWS Console:
+### Step 2: Login to the AWS Console

 * Access your AWS account and navigate to the EC2 dashboard.

 ***

-### Create an AMI (Amazon Machine Image):
+### Step 3: Create an AMI (Amazon Machine Image)

-* Select the EC2 instance that you want to upgrade.
+* 1- Select the EC2 instance that you plan to upgrade.

-* Click on the "Actions" button and choose "Image" > "Create Image."
+* 2- Click on the "Actions" button and choose "Image" > "Create Image."

-* Follow the prompts to create an AMI of your EC2 instance.
-This is your backup image.
+* 3- Follow the prompts to create an AMI of your EC2 instance.
+This AMI serves as your backup image, preserving the current state of your server.

 ***

-### SSH into the Server:
+### Step 4: SSH into the Server

 * Once the AMI creation is completed, SSH into your EC2 server using your preferred terminal.

-### Check Available Disk Space:
+### Step 5: Check Available Disk Space

-* Before proceeding with the upgrade, it's essential to check the available disk space.

-* Run the following command to check disk space:
+* Before proceeding with the upgrade, it is essential to assess the available disk space on your server.
+Run the following command to check disk space:

       `df -lh`

-### Perform the Upgrade:
+### Step 6: Perform the Upgrade

-Run the following commands to upgrade your Ubuntu server:
+Run the following commands to smoothly upgrade your Ubuntu server:

 Update package lists:

     `sudo apt-get update`

 Perform a distribution upgrade:

     `sudo apt-get dist-upgrade`

 Install the update manager core:

     `sudo apt-get install update-manager-core`

 Initiate the release upgrade:

     `sudo do-release-upgrade`

 Follow all instructions provided during the upgrade procedure and carefully monitor each step.

-### Restart the Server:
+### Step 7: Restart the Server

-* After the upgrade is complete, a system restart is required.
+* 1- After the upgrade is complete, a system restart is required.

-* Confirm by pressing "yes" to complete the procedure.
+* 2- Confirm the restart by pressing "yes" to complete the procedure.

-* Once the server restarts, your Ubuntu upgrade is complete.
+* 3- Once the server restarts, your Ubuntu upgrade is complete.

-### Check the Ubuntu Version:
+### Step 8: Check the Ubuntu Version

 * To verify that the upgrade was successful and your system is now running Ubuntu 18.04, run the following command:

       `cat /etc/os-release`

-* By following these steps, you can safely and effectively upgrade your AWS EC2 server from Ubuntu 16.04 to Ubuntu 18.04.
-Remember to back up your data and exercise caution while upgrading to avoid any data loss or service interruption.
+* By meticulously following these steps, you can confidently and securely upgrade your AWS EC2 server from Ubuntu 16.04 to Ubuntu 18.04.
+Always remember to back up your data and exercise caution during the upgrade to prevent any potential data loss or service interruption.
+Your server's smooth transition to the latest Ubuntu version is now complete!